Why Kids and Teens Should Start Saving Money Early

-Though this technique is often used by people who have a steady paycheque, it’s something that kids can practise with their allowance or money from part-time jobs.
+Though this technique is often used by people who have a steady paycheque, it’s something that kids can practise with their allowance or money from part-time and summer jobs.
 With the Mydoh app, parents can quickly and easily set up a weekly allowance payment that is deposited on the same day each week, like a real-life payday.

 2. Find easy spending trade-offs